Benitorax/ocproject5/README.md

 ```

 ### Step 2: Create database
-Create a database, then run the commands from the SQL file `ocproject5.sql` located in the project's root to create those tables:
+Create a database, then run the SQL commands from the SQL file `ocproject5.sql` located in the project's root to create those tables:
 - user: id, email, password, username, roles, is_blocked
 - post: id, title, slug, lead, content, is_published, user_id
 - comment: id, content, is_validated, user_id, post_id